reduxjs/redux/packages/action-listener-middleware/README.md

 - Thunks use basic functions passed to `dispatch`.
 They let users run arbitrary logic, including dispatching actions and getting state.
 These are mostly used for basic AJAX requests and logic that needs to read from state before dispatching actions
 - Sagas use generator functions and a custom set of "effects" APIs, which are then executed by a middleware.
 Sagas let users write powerful async logic and workflows that can respond to any dispatched action, including "background thread"-type behavior like infinite loops and cancelation.
-- Observables use RxJS obesrvable operators.
+- Observables use RxJS observable operators.
 Observables form pipelines that do arbitrary processing similar to sagas, but with a more functional API style.

 All three of those have strengths and weaknesses: